Shalem Institute Presents

 • Connection with others walking similar paths

-Resilience for Activists with Margaret Benefiel (capacity 30 people)
+Chanting for Grounding and Uplift with Anna Franklin (capacity 30 people)

 The drum is an instrument that invites us to connect to the rhythm that sustains us – our heartbeat.
 When we drum together, we get into sync and feel the joyous vibrations of our collective expression.
 Drumming is a great way to release stress and feel grounded in our body.
 Drums provided or bring your own.
 No experience necessary.